t-edson/PicPas/README.md

 The source code is in the folder /Source.

-To compile it's needed to have the followinf libraries:
+To compile PicPas, it's needed to have the following libraries:

 * SynFacilUtils
 * MisUtils